Professor of archaeology

 Underpinning these early Scandinavian enterprises was what we have chosen to call 'Viking economics', in the exact sense of the term (as distinct from the more general economic systems of the Viking Age) - the complex networks that motivated the early raiders and sustained their continued existence.
-Among the key issues to be explored here are the complex and multicultural roots of Scandinavian identity; gender constructions, and the roles played by both women and men in Viking culture; the prominence of slavery in Viking life; the existence of unique pirate polities, living outside the communities of the Scandinavian homelands; and the importance of the Vikings' non-Christian beliefs in their encounters with a wider world.
-International, cross-cultural comparative studies will add a further dimension to these investigations (see Distant Vikings below).
+Among the key issues to be explored here are the intricate, multicultural roots of Scandinavian identity; gender constructions, and the roles played by both women and men in Viking culture; the prominence of slavery in Viking life; the existence of unique pirate polities, living partly outside the communities of the Scandinavian ‘homelands’; and the importance of the Vikings' non-Christian beliefs in their encounters with a wider world.
+International, cross-cultural comparative studies will add a further dimension to these investigations.

 The Vikings are still today the most visible signal of Scandinavian heritage, and this research programme will be deeply embedded with contemporary concerns, ensuring the exploration of this long-lasting legacy for the widest possible public.
 The project award has already received wide international coverage in print and online media.
-Outputs will include workshops (held so far in Visby 2017, Santiago de Compostela 2018, and Athens 2019, with the next planned for Singapore), conferences and lectures; numerous publications including synthetic works, the cemetery reports from Valsgärde and Salme, and peer-review journal papers on Open Access; public outreach initiatives and an extensive online presence.
+Outputs include workshops (held so far in Visby 2017, Santiago de Compostela 2018, and Athens 2019, with more planned), conferences and lectures; numerous publications including synthetic works, the cemetery reports from Valsgärde and Salme, and peer-review journal papers on Open Access; public outreach initiatives and an extensive online presence.